gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 server listens for client connections.
-For each connected client, the server verifies the client's RA-TLS certificate and the embedded SGX quote and, if verification succeeds, sends the first secret back to the client (the master key for encrypted files, read from `files/wrap-key that is passed as a user argument while running the server).
+For each connected client, the server verifies the client's RA-TLS certificate and the embedded SGX quote and, if verification succeeds, sends the first secret back to the client (the master key for encrypted files, read from `files/wrap-key` that is passed as a command-line argument while running the server, or the string "REMOTE_ATTESTATION_SUCCESSFUL" if no command-line argument is provided).
 If the client requests a second secret, the server sends the dummy string `42` as the second secret.

 There are two versions of the server: the EPID one and the DCAP one.
 Each of them links against the corresponding EPID/DCAP secret-provisioning library at